 In order to obtain the Final Settlement Price, substitute the Final Yield obtained into the calculation (according to the stated formula) of the price of a 5 Years semi-annual Government Bond with 5% coupon rate.
 The Final Settlement price shall consist of 4 decimal places.
-For instance, suppose the value obtained from the formula is 107.2212828, the final settlement price will be rounded to 107.2213.
+For instance, suppose the value obtained from bond 1 is at 3.447121% the formula is 107.2212828, the final settlement price will be rounded to 107.2213.